alburtwang/specs/schema-layer/data-structures/hashmap.md

 1. We must keep buckets sorted by `key` during both insertion and deletion operations.
 2. We must retain an invariant that states that no non-root node may contain, either directly or via links through child nodes, less than `bucketSize + 1` entries.
 By applying this strictly during the deletion process, we can generalize that no non-root node without links to child nodes may contain less than `bucketSize + 1` entries.
 Any non-root node in the tree breaking this rule during the deletion process must have its entries collapsed into a single bucket of `bucketSize` length (i.e. without the entry being removed) and inserted into its parent node in place of the link to the impacted node.
 We continue to apply this rule recursively up the tree, potentially collapsing additional nodes into their parents.

-## Parameter trade-offs

-`hashAlg`:

-* Randomness is a critical component of a hash algorithm selected, the greater the randomness of hash bytes produced for any given set of keys, the more evenly distributed the keys will be in the resulting data structure and height will be reduced.
-Tree height is critical for IPLD trees due to the cost in fetching blocks during traversal.
-The fewer blocks to be traversed, the faster the final value can be resolved.
-* Number of bytes produced by a hash algorithm impacts the theoretical maximum number of entries able to be stored in an IPLD HashMap.
-This is unlikely to have a practical impact for average data sets where the hash algorithm's randomness is sufficient to distribute elements evenly.
-Each level of the tree uses `bitWidth` bits from a key's hash.
-So a hash algorithm producing 32-bytes of data with a `bitWidth` of `8` will have a maximum tree depth of `32`.
-Since a `bitWidth` of `8` yields `2`<sup>`8`</sup> `= 256` elements in each node's `data` array.
-At a maximally filled IPLD HashMap with perfect randomness, we would have `18,446,744,073,709,550,000` `data` elements across all leaf nodes.
-Multiply this by `bucketSize` and we find the theoretical maximum number of elements able to be stored.
-However, perfect randomness is not possible with a hash algorithm, and collisions will occur routinely in a slice of `bitWidth` bytes of any two given hashes.
-It is unlikely that an IPLD HashMap builds a perfect tree structure with even depths across branches and that the maximum depth of `32` will be reached well before `1.844E+19` entries are added.
-* See below for a discussion on the security implications of a chosen hash algorithm.

-`bucketSize` and `bitWidth`:

-* Hash collisions occur at every set of `bitWidth` bytes in any large enough set of `key`s, this is precisely why the data structure fills up buckets and then overflows to new child nodes.
-Buckets defer the need to create child nodes by allowing collisions to coexist within a node.
-* Tuning `bucketSize` and `bitWidth` has the greatest impact on the size of blocks generated by the IPLD HashMap algorithm.
-The greater the block size, the fewer block loads are required for a traversal.
-Larger blocks will take longer to load in networked scenarios.
-A maximally full node at any point in an IPLD HashMap will have a size between `size(CID) x 2`<sup>`bitWidth`</sup> (the length of the `data` array filled with links, where `size(CID)` is the size of a CID) and `(averageKeySize + averageValueSize) x bucketSize x 2`<sup>`bitWidth`</sup>.
-That is, a node that is maximally full of links to child nodes will have a `data` array filled with `CID`s, and a node that is maximally full of data will have a `bucketSize` length bucket array full of entries at each element of the `data` array.
-The size of entries is determined by the size of the keys and the size of the values.
-If an IPLD HashMap is only used to store links to other blocks, `averageValueSize` will be equal to `size(CID)`.
-* `bucketSize` is a multiplier of theoretical maximum block size while `bitWidth` results in a power of `2` increase.
-The two variables combined provide a broader selection range of target block size.
-* Increases in `bucketSize` increase the elasticity (and therefore variability) of block sizes produced by the IPLD HashMap algorithm as per the above calculations.
-A `bucketSize` of `1` will result in more uniform block sizes in a large data set.
-* Increasing `bucketSize` can increase the theoretical maximum size of the data structure, allowing a `hashAlg` producing fewer bytes to theoretically store a larger number of entries.

 ## Use as a "Set"

+The IPLD HashMap can be repurposed as a "Set": a data structure that holds only unique `key`s.
+Every `value` in a `Set(key, value)` mutation is fixed to some trivial value, such as `true` or `1`. `Has(key)` operations are then simply a `Get(key)` operation that asserts that a value was returned.

 ## Implementation defaults

-Implements need to ship with _sensible defaults_ and be able to create HashMaps without users requiring intimate knowledge o the algorithm and the all of the trade-offs (although such knowledge will help in their optimal use).
+Implements need to ship with _sensible defaults_ and be able to create HashMaps without users requiring intimate knowledge of the algorithm and the all of the trade-offs (although such knowledge will help in their optimal use).

 These defaults are descriptive rather than prescriptive.
 New implementations may opt for different defaults, while acknowledging that they will produce different graphs (and therefore CIDs) for the same data as with the defaults listed below.
 Users may also be provided with facilities to override these defaults to suit their use cases where these defaults do not produce optimal outcomes.

 ### `hashAlg`

 * The default supported hash algorithm for writing IPLD HashMaps is the x64 form of the 128-bit [MurmurHash3](https://github.com/aappleby/smhasher), identified by the multihash name ['murmur3-128'](https://github.com/multiformats/multicodec/blob/master/table.csv).
-Note the x86 version will produce different output and some implementations.
-Also, [some JavaScript implementations](https://cimi.io/murmurhash3js-revisited/) do not correctly decompose UTF-8 strings into their constituent bytes for hashing so will not produce portable results.
+Note the x86 form will produce different output so should not be confused with the x64 form.
+Additionally, [some JavaScript implementations](https://cimi.io/murmurhash3js-revisited/) do not correctly decompose UTF-8 strings into their constituent bytes for hashing so will not produce portable results.
 * Pluggability of hash algorithms is encouraged to allow users to switch switch if their use-case has a compelling reason.
 Such pluggability requires the supply of an algorithm that takes Bytes and returns Bytes.
 Users changing the hash algorithm need to be aware that such pluggability restricts the ability of other implementations to read their data since matching hash algorithms also need to be supplied on the read-side.

 ### `bitWidth`